valory-xyz/open-aea/docs/api/configurations/data_types.md

 - `index`: the URL to the PyPI server.
 - `git`: the URL to a git repository.
 - `ref`: the Git reference (branch/commit/tag).
+- `extras`: Include extras section for the dependency.

 <a id="aea.configurations.data_types.Dependency.name"></a>